-- 1. the inmate's conviction (by trial or plea bargain) and/or direct appeal has not been completed;5 or - 2. the inmate has been sentenced to death;6 or - 3. the inmate's claim is based solely on constitutional/procedural violations;7 or
+- 1. the inmate's conviction (by trial or plea bargain) and/or direct appeal has not been completed; or - 2. the inmate has been sentenced to death; or

-5 UHIP's funding mandate specifies that "[f]unding shall be used to provide direct assistance to investigate actual innocence cases post-conviction and to pursue relief for defendants with credible claims of actual innocence..."
-Office of Court Administration, Rider 5d (Texas Indigent Defense Commission, Innocence Projects), Texas S.B.
-1, General Appropriations Act, 87th Legislature, Regular Session (2023).
-UHIP defines "post-conviction" to include an inmate's direct appeal, since indigent criminal defendants can request appointed appellate counsel on direct appeal.
+&lt;sup>5 UHIP's funding mandate specifies that "[f]unding shall be used to provide direct assistance to investigate actual innocence cases post-conviction and to pursue relief for defendants with credible claims of actual innocence..."
+OCA Rider 5d, Texas S.B.
+1, General Appropriations Act, 87th Legislature, Regular Session (2021).
+UHIP defines "post-conviction" to include an inmate's direct appeal, since criminal defendants can request appointed appellate counsel on direct appeal.